Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Datum:

-      - penalty_datum: Metadata indicating the penalty for early unsubscription
+      - penalty_datum: Metadata indicating the penalty for early unsubscription in @penalty-datum

     - Value:

       - Penalty ADA